CMihai99/fyndro/Documentation/README.md

 ## Translations

-These manuals contain translations for the overall information about how to develop Andro.
+These manuals contain translations for the overall information about how to develop Fyndro.

 ```
 translations/